uiwebkit/form/README.md

 `@Input() options: Partial<UniFormField>` - the object for the field deep configuration.

 `@Input() nested: UniObject<UniFormNested>` - the object for nested fields deep configuration.

-## Now I'm looking for new job opportunities.
-Please, contact me, if you are interested.
-Thank you!
-[Author's profile](https://www.linkedin.com/in/univitali/)